 Others cook the shelled beans for 4-8 hours.

-We can discount shipping.
+I can discount shipping.

 All seeds are shipped by First Class or Priority Mail through the Post Office.

 There is no pick up at the farm.

 For survival farming in hard times in zones 5/6/7,

 see our Western North Carolina Farm and Garden Calendar.

 Shopping Cart: You can pay with PayPal online using my shopping cart.

 All products have buttons you can click to order this way.
 You do not have

 to have a PayPal account to pay with your credit or debit card.